otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 ﻿## What is the objective of the project?

-The objective is to increase pressure on the quality and efficiency of the Slovak judiciary by utilization of open-data.
+The objective is to increase pressure on the quality and efficiency of Slovak judiciary by utilization of open-data.
 The portal makes activities and performance of judges and courts more comprehensive and allows for comparisons.

 A long-term objective of <%= link_to 'Transparency International Slovakia', 'http://transparency.sk' %>
 is to contribute to the development of qualitative and quantitative indicators that shall allow measure quality and efficicency and their changes in time in the judiciary at the level of judges, as well as courts.